joshforlenza/MusicIsMyPersonality/README.md

 1. as a Spotify user, I can log in to the site
 2. as a user, I can look at a summary of my music library
 3. as a user, I can look at leaderboards of other users
+4. as a user, I can create a profile page and look at other profile pages

 ## Research Topics